Trump's Scottish love affair sours as court to rule on wind farm

 The case hinges on prosaic rather than aesthetic, environmental or political issues: Trump's team are disputing the validity of the Scottish government's approval of the wind farm and its interpretation of the 1989 Electricity Act.

-Trump's representatives in Britain said they would not comment until after the judgment.
+Trump's representatives in Britain said they would not comment until after the judgement.

 SCOTTISH MOTHER